MAPinedoJr/Active-Directory-Lab/README.md

 Press Enter.
 Navigate using the arrow keys down to "dhcp4" and change "true" to "no". <br>
 Press Enter and press TAB 6 times or as many needed to line up directly under "dhcp4".
 Enter the following: "addresses: [192.168.10.10/24]". <br>
 Press Enter and press TAB 6 times or as many needed to line up directly under "addresses".
 Enter the following: "nameserver: ". <br>
 Press Enter and press TAB 8 times or as many needed to line up under the "server" portion of "name server".
 Enter the following: "addresses: [8.8.8.8]".
-(It is Google's DNS server)
+(It is Google's DNS server) <br>
 Press Enter and press TAB 6 times or as many needed to line up directly under "nameserver".
 Enter the following: "routes: ". <br>
 Press Enter and press TAB 8 times or as many needed to line up directly under "addresses:.
 Enter the following: "- to: default". <br>
 Press Enter and press TAB 9 times or as many needed to line up directly under "to:".
 Enter the following: "via: 192.168.10.1" <br>